December 10-14, 2023: Society for Risk Analysis Annual Meeting

-The Center for Risk Analysis invites you to attend our professional development course at the Harvard School of Public Health.
-This course will develop your capacity to identify and assess health risks posed by environmental hazards.
-Participants learn to manage and evaluate risk assessments associated with occupational, food-borne, and environmental hazards, ensuring they are ready to apply the science of risk-based decision making to protect the publics’ health and the environment.
-Please visit the course website for more information.
+The Harvard Center for Risk Analysis hosts this online professional development program, which will develop your capacity to identify and assess health risks posed by environmental and other hazards and to proactively address these risks.
+Participants learn to manage and evaluate risk assessments associated with occupational, food-borne, and environmental hazards, ensuring they are ready to apply the science of risk-based decision making to protect the public’s health and the environment.
+Visit the course website for more information.

 Join our mailing list to keep informed about these and other HCRA events.